SPACES

 Startup Financial Modeling: Revenue and Expenses

-8/23/2018 | By Kyle Edriel Tomagan
+By Kyle Edriel Tomagan | 08/23/2018

-Financing can be the most gruelling part of setting up a business due to the risks associated with allocating capital for expenses, and the numerous considerations that accompany revenue generation and growth.
+Financing can be the most grueling part of setting up a business due to the risks associated with allocating capital for expenses, and the numerous considerations that accompany revenue generation and growth.
 Today, we will outline how you should approach expenses and revenue through a straightforward financial model.

 Expenses First